TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 Step 1: Open the Visual Studio Code app. <br/>
 Step 2: Click on File > Open Folder and find the extracted project folder that you saved in section 2.1. <br/>
-Step 3: Once the folder is open, you will see a screen similar to <a href="#fig14">Figure 14</a>.
+Step 3: Once the folder is open, you should see a screen similar to [Figure 14](#fig14).
 On the left of the screen, you will notice the “Explorer” area.
 We will be using this section of the screen quite often.

 <figure id="fig14">